ReeCocho/camp-misty/README.md

 # Camp Misty
-A multiplayer game played on the command line and written in Rust.
+An awesome multiplayer game played on the command line and written in Rust.